Secret Techniques For Cleaning Window Stains

 Coffee Filters

-Its work is similar to the microfiber cloth.
+Its work is similar to the a microfiber cloth.
 It’s used to remove lint.

 The Techniques

 Dip a sponge or cloth into a solution of warm water and window cleaning agent.
-Use the sponge/cloth to wipe the entire window.
+Use the sponge/cloth to wipe the entire window, focusing especially on cleaning window stains for a clear, streak-free finish.
 With the squeegee, wipe the solution from the glass with vertical strokes.
 Try not to cross over each stroke as this could get messy.
 Wipe areas you can reach with a towel.

-If you prefer to use a coffee filter or newspaper, first put the solution on a spray bottle and apply it to the glass.
-As you apply, wipe away the solution from up to down or left to right.
-But remember, whichever motion you using, try to be consistent with it.
+If you prefer to use a coffee filter or newspaper, first put the solution in a spray bottle and apply it to the glass.
+As you apply, wipe away the solution from top to bottom or left to right.
+But remember, whichever motion you are using, try to be consistent with it—this technique is also effective when cleaning window stains thoroughly.

 For better results, try cleaning your windows on an overcast day when the sun doesn’t shine directly on your windows.
 A less breezy day is also a good time.
 Why?
 Well, it won’t be nice for the solution to dry off on your window so quickly while you’re still working on the glass.
 That only makes the cleaning that much harder.